MPrathyusha21/Item_catalogue/README.md

 ## How to Install
-1. Install Vagrant & VirtualBox
-2. Clone the Udacity Vagrantfile
-3. Go to Vagrant directory and either clone this repo or download and place zip here
+1. Download and install Vagrant.

+2. Download and install VirtualBox.

-3. Launch the Vagrant VM (`vagrant up`)
+3. Clone or download the Vagrant VM configuration file from here.

-4. Log into Vagrant VM (`vagrant ssh`)
-5. Navigate to `cd /vagrant` as instructed in terminal
+4. Open the above directory and navigate to the vagrant/ sub-directory.

+5. Open terminal, and type

+     vagrant up

+   This will cause Vagrant to download the Ubuntu operating system and install it.
+This may take quite a while depending on how fast your Internet connection is.

+6. After the above command succeeds, connect to the newly created VM by typing the following command:

+     vagrant ssh

+7. Type cd /vagrant/ to navigate to the shared repository.
-6. The app imports requests which is not on this vm.
+8. The app imports requests which is not on this vm.
 Run pip install requests

     Or you can simply Install the dependency libraries (Flask, sqlalchemy, requests,psycopg2 and oauth2client) by running `pip install -r requirements.txt`

-7. Setup application database `python /book-store/Setup_file.py`
+9. Setup application database `python /bookhub/Setup_file.py`
-8. *Insert sample data `python /book-store/Init_file.py`
+10. *Insert sample data `python /bookhub/Init_file.py`
-9. Run application using `python /book-store/main_file.py`
+11. Run application using `python /bookhub/main_file.py`
-10. Access the application locally using http://localhost:9000
+12. Access the application locally using http://localhost:9000

 *Optional step(s)